masamitsu-murase/single_binary_stackless_python/Doc/c-api/stackless.rst

 .. cfunction:: PyObject *PyChannel_Receive(PyChannelObject *self)

   Receive on the channel *self*.
-Returns a python object if the operation was successful, or *NULL* in the case of failure.
+Returns a |PY| object if the operation was successful, or *NULL* in the case of failure.

 .. cfunction:: PyObject *PyChannel_Receive_nr(PyChannelObject *self)

   Receive on the channel *self*, soft switching if possible.
+Returns a |PY|
-Returns a python object if the operation was successful, :ctype:`Py_UnwindToken` if a soft switch occurred, or *NULL* in the case of failure.
+  object if the operation was successful, :ctype:`Py_UnwindToken` if a soft switch occurred, or *NULL* in the case of failure.